laragoldstein13/azure-powershell/src/Security/Security/help/Set-AzSecurityPricing.md

 ## SYNOPSIS

-Enables or disables Azure Defender plans for a subscription in Azure Security Center.
+Enables or disables Microsoft Defender plans for a subscription in Microsoft Defender for Cloud.

+> [!NOTE]
+> For CloudPosture (Defender Cloud Security Posture Management), the extensions will not be enabled using this command.
+To use Azure Policy, PowerShell, or Azure CLI to enable the extensions, please visit the [Microsoft Defender for Cloud Community Repository](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Policy/Configure-DCSPM-Extensions).

 ## SYNTAX